CandidateBlock/candidateblock-bitcoin-library/docs/source/computer_number_systems.rst

 =======================

 A single digit in a computer is call a 'Bit'.
-Bits are organised in to structures as multiples of Base 2 (Binary).
+Bits are organised in to structures as multiples of Base\ :sub:`2` (Binary).
-In our examples above we have 8 Bits, which is called a 'Byte'.
+In the previous examples we have 8-Bits, which is called a 'Byte'.
-The table blow shows as the number of Bits grows (multiples of base 2) the names change.
+The table blow shows as the number of Bits grows (multiples of base\ :sub:`2`) the names change.

 Bits
 ****